DRIVING ADVICE, ECO-DRIVING

-- Electricity is fuel; switch off all the electrical components which are not really needed.
+- Electricity is fuel - switch off all the electrical components when they are not genuinely needed.
 However (safety first), keep your lights on when the visibility is bad (“see and be seen”).

 - Never fill the fuel tank right to the brim to avoid overflow.